architecture-first/boa-showcase/docs/programming/Troubleshooting.md

 ```

 The last line above shows the generation as 1.0.1 and the default project.
-Make sure that the results of the log matches with the generation in the code.
+Make sure that the results of the log match with the generation in the code.

 ```java
     public Customer(CustomerRepository repository, ClientCommunication client) {